U.S. soldier sentenced to 10 years in South Korea rape case

 The Uijeongbu District Court said in a sentence that the severity of the crime committed against the victim allowed for the full term as laid out in the sentencing guideline, adding that the status of the defendant did not affect its decision.

-The United States has about 28,000 troops in South Korea in the allies' defense against North Korea, which was accused of mounting two attacks against its southern neighbor last year that killed 50 people.
+The United States has about 28,000 troops in South Korea in the allies' defence against North Korea, which was accused of mounting two attacks against its southern neighbour last year that killed 50 people.
 The South has about 650,000 active force soldiers.

 The private in the 2nd U.S. Infantry Division had been indicted in September on charges of sexually assaulting the 18-year-old girl in the frontline area about 35 km (22 miles) north of Seoul where the U.S. military maintains a heavy presence.